 An online poll conducted by YouGov (as reported by the Mental Health Foundation) found that 20% (one in five) of over 18 UK respondents felt shame about their bodies, with (34%) feeling depressed about their bodies, and 19% feeling disgusted with their bodies.

 Therefore, if you are overly preoccupied with a particular part of your body, then this could be a sign you’re struggling with BDD.
 This might express itself through you comparing yourself to other people a lot, constantly needing to check yourself in mirrors or avoiding mirrors, using a lot of makeup to try and hide flaws, etc.

-Although such warnings signs of BDD doesn’t necessarily mean you’re suffering from it, you may still want to work on your self-esteem anyway.
-Long term happiness comes from being comfortable with being you, rather than trying to live up to unrealistic standards the media tells us we should be.
+Although such warning signs of BDD don’t necessarily mean you’re suffering from it, you may still want to work on your self-esteem anyway.
+Long-term happiness comes from being comfortable with being you, rather than trying to live up to unrealistic standards the media tells us we should be.

 My BDD Story

-The irony of destroying my hair is that it’s now created issues around body image due to my patchwork bald patches on my head.
+The irony of destroying my hair is that it’s now created issues around body image due to the patchwork bald patches on my head.
 Baldness is a common concern among men, and black women, due to trying to have western hairstyles.
-All over bald, I could at least live with, but the patchwork baldness means my hair will start to grow back after I’ve shaved it, within a few hours you can see where the patches are.
+All over bald, I could at least live with, but the patchwork baldness means my hair will start to grow back after I’ve shaved it.
+Within a few hours, you can see where the patches are.

 Male Pattern Baldness (MPB)

 Baldness is very common in men, and we’re all accurately aware of it and most men fear it.
 But women can suffer from it too, which can be just as damaging to their self-esteem.